 Island Baptist Church suffered a loss; one of our faithful members died.
 Though characterized as “quiet and someone who kept to himself,” this member continued to grow in the Lord and in faithful church attendance and service.
 He reminded me of Revelation 2:19, “I know thy works . . . and the last to be more than the first.”
 The day of the funeral, a representative of Guam’s Department of Public Health and Social Services was in the parking lot watching us (a sign of the Orwellian-like times in which we live, where the government monitors funerals for mandate violations).
 We were compliant; no citations were issued.
 A positive result came from our member’s passing; his sister now attends our church, and she drives her brother’s widow to church as her personal “ministry.”
 We miss our deceased member greatly, and though it seemed like he had “just begun to fight,” I suppose it is better to “go out on top.”

 We remain faithful during these uncertain and challenging times and thank you for remaining faithful as well in prayer and support.
 May the virus confusion and concern end soon.

-Please pray for our health and safety, Island Baptist Church, Guam, Micronesia, and especially for our church members to stay strong and the lockdown to be over.
+Please continue to pray for our health and safety, Island Baptist Church, Guam, and Micronesia.